Citation

 Chicago Style

-When to Use Chicago Style
+When to Use Chicago

 • History papers and research

-• Literature and humanities
+• Some literature and humanities courses

 • Professional publishing